 For in Christ Jesus neither circumcision nor uncircumcision has any value.
-The only thing that counts is faith expressing itself through love. – Galatians 5:6 NIV
+The only thing that counts is faith expressing itself through love.
+(Galatians 5:6 NIV)

 Circumcision is generally not a religious issue among Christians today.
-But in Paul’s day it was very contentious.
+But in Paul’s day, it was very contentious.
 Circumcision represented keeping the Old Testament Law, something that many Jewish Christians were very concerned about.
-To them, the Law remained very important, and was something that they felt every believer should follow.
+To them, the Law remained very important and was something that they felt every believer should follow.

-But does that mean that as a believer I am free to do what I want?
+But does that mean that, as a believer, I am free to do what I want?
 I don’t believe so.
-In the second half of this verse Paul may have had in mind the greatest commandments (Matt.
-22:37-39); to love God with all you are, and to love others as yourself.
-What Paul tells us is that what counts in not obeying the Law, it is faith that expresses itself through love; love for God and love for others.
+In the second half of this verse, Paul may have had in mind the greatest commandments (Matt.
+22:37-39) identified by Jesus; to love God with all you are, and to love others as yourself.
+What Paul tells us is that what counts is not obeying the Law.
+It is faith that expresses itself through love – love for God, and love for others.

 A faith that does not express itself in love is dead and worthless (Jam.
 2:14-26).
 To be clear, I am not saved because of the expressions of love in my life.
 But I am saved by a living faith.
 A faith that expresses itself through love.